lacework/terraform-provisioning/azure/AZURE_CLOUD_SHELL.md

 connecting such resources to you Lacework account.
 To customize these modules look at the [following input parameters](https://github.com/lacework/terraform-provisioning/tree/master/azure#inputs).

-**IMPORTANT:** We use the `master` branch in source just as an example.
-In your code, **do NOT pin to master** because there may be breaking changes between releases.
-Instead we recommend to pin to the release tag (e.g.
-`?ref=tags/v0.1.0`) of one of our [latest releases](https://github.com/lacework/terraform-provisioning/releases).

 ```hcl
 terraform {
   required_providers {